lucagl/pickPocket/README.md

 run within the folder *pip3 install .*

-Then the lirary should be available for import (see advanced use) or use it as an executable (recomended)
+Then the library should be available for import (see advanced use) or use it as an executable (recomended)
 ## Instructions:

 ### Simple